mishrp13/Python_codes/Python_codes/Kubernetes.md

 18. Replica set helps in creting replicas of pods
 19. Staeful sets gives numbering to pods
 20. Deployment will also create replica set but it will also helps in rolling updates.
+--Daemon set will make sure in every worker-nodes,  pod will be running
 21. <kubectl delete -f pod.yml> we are doing this because our deployment.yml is going to create pod
 22. <kubectl apply -f deployment.yml>